davinn19/rise/README.md

-# rise
+# Rise
-firefox extension that replaces the home and new tab screen with a sun and moon visualization
+Firefox extension that replaces the home and new tab screen with a sun and moon visualization